 How should B2B sales reps adapt to their buyers?

-Sales must adjust to a remote working world
+Sales adaptation to the remote world

 Zooma-digitalisation-guide-mackbook-on-desk